raceintospace/raceintospace/doc/manual/manual.md

 Now watch your first manned mission take flight, and hope all goes well.
 This should give you a basic idea of how the game works.
 Remember that Mercury can only fly Orbital, EVA, and Duration B missions.

 It's at about this point you should decide (within a couple turns) what you want to take to the Moon: Gemini, Apollo, XMS-2, or Jupiter; for this tutorial, you should probably choose Gemini or Apollo.
+Remember, you need at least a boosted Atlas to launch Gemini, at least a boosted Titan for Apollo.
 When the new capsule is fully researched, you'll need to start flying Duration, EVA, and Docking missions.

-You'll also want to develop the Ranger satellite and fly Lunar Flybys to accumulate lunar recon.
+You'll also want to develop the Ranger satellite and launch Lunar Flybys to accumulate lunar recon.
 As you're able, develop a lunar module (Cricket for Gemini, Eagle for Apollo) and, if you're flying Gemini, develop the B-Kicker as well.
 When you've accomplished at least Duration C and your capsule is at Max Safety, fly a Lunar Pass.
 When you've done Duration D and your capsule is at Max Safety, fly a Lunar Orbital.
 Following that, fly the lunar landing.

 **APPENDIX B**